shawnyin128/shawnyin128.github.io/_projects/jepa_architecture_probing_model.md

 ---
 title: JEPA Architecture Probing Model
 date: 2025-04-27 22:06:35
 description: This project designed a JEPA architecture model with CNN and MLPs as encoder and predictor.
-The main task is to predict the trajetory of an object in an environment with wall and door.
-Check the code at https://github.com/shawnyin128/ExploerJEPA_an_environment_probing_model.
+The main task is to predict the trajectory of an object in an environment with wall and door.
-label: AI
+label: "Course Project, World Model, CNN"
 image: '/images/projects/jepa/jepa_cover.png'
 page_cover:
 ---